ErpNetDocs/tech/concepts/multi-company.md

 # Multi-Company Support In ERP Instances

-@@name allows a single database to contain multiple companies.
+@@name allows a single ERP instance (database) to contain multiple companies.
 The different own companies, stored in the database are called "Enterprise Companies".

 Many data objects (definitions, settings and documents) have an "Enterprise Company" attribute.
 When filled, it specifies that the data is specific to one of the enterprise companies.
 When the attribute is left blank, the data is valid for all enterprise companies.